gksander/sg-gui/README.md

 ## TODO:

-- [ ] Error handling for when sg scan fails
 - [ ] Need to do replacements based on offsets not the text itself
-- [ ] Loading state when scan is running
 - [ ] Perf improvements:
   - [ ] don't ship all of shiki's languages.
   - [ ] Some sort of inf scroll? if there are thousands of results, need to be able to handle that.